yuckiymouse/udacity_pro1_boston_airbnb/README.md

 # Udacity project1 Boston Airbnb data

 Data Scientist Nanodegree Project 1
 Data is provided by Kaggle Dataset https://www.kaggle.com/airbnb/boston/downloads/boston-airbnb-open-data.zip/1

 License CC0: Public Domain

 ---
+# How can you sell your properties on Airbnb?
 # Questions for this data
 ## 1. What changes the price?
 **We need to check correlation**